heretics-sf/2030-goals/README.md

 Also Leading Age, Twitter, Facebook, LinkedIn, Yelp

-Also TouchTown
+Also TouchTown, fax machines, loudspeaker systems and pile of paper

+We want to:

-* Shining light retirement community
+* Be a "shining light" retirement community
 * 5 stars / Win "beauty" contests
-* Set examples and templates, schemas & protocols that others may others
+* Set examples and templates, schemas & protocols that others may build upon
 * Shares stats, guidance and processes